 Vinyl siding is the most popular exterior cladding in North America.
 It blends handcrafted beauty with modern technology and is friendlier on the environment than many other cladding products.
 Known for its durability, easy upkeep and great value, there’s no guessing why vinyl siding makes its way on so many home exteriors.
 With vinyl siding, you get high quality and performance that fits many homeowners’ lifestyles and budgets.
 It’s well insulated and is known for its superior performance in all weather conditions.

 Composite cladding is another great option growing in popularity.
-ASCEND Composite Cladding by Alside is a first-of-its-kind solution that combines beauty, performance and ease of installation for the best overall value on the market.
-It features the deeply grained look of real wood and sustains its beauty for years to come.
+ASCEND Composite Cladding by Alside is a first-of-its-kind solution that combines beauty, performance and ease of installation.
+It features the deeply-grained look of real wood and sustains its beauty for years to come.
 Unlike fiber cement and engineered wood, it requires minimal maintenance, and its self-aligning stack lock enables quick installation.
 With a color palette of 20 shades ranging from timeless to trendy, you can outfit your exterior with ASCEND cladding however you see fit.

 Stone and Stone Veneer